nullwiz/twosense/README.md

 Do "*make env*" to install the venv and dependencies and "*make setup*" to run everything (build, docker, tests, simulation).

 I made it so you dont have to activate the venv for doing it.

-You can also do "make up-db" to clear the db and redis and start everything but the fastapi client, in that case, you do:
+You can also do "*make rundev*" to clear the db and redis and start everything but the fastapi client, in that case, you do:

 ```python